Requirements of RE100 companies

 RE100 companies can achieve 100% renewable electricity through:

-For technical queries please contact re100@CDP.net.
+For more information about the technical criteria, please contact re100@CDP.net.

 RE100 encourages companies to be completely transparent about the options they have chosen to meet their renewable electricity goals.
 This information is provided in RE100 company case studies and is available in the RE100 Annual Report.